Numbers and Counting in Samoan

 Bonus Lesson: Counting People

-All the numbers we’ve mentioned so far are used for all counting situations, but because our culture has a special regard for humans, when we count people, we always add the word to’a in front of the number.
-For example:
+All the numbers we’ve mentioned so far are used for all counting situations but because our culture has a special regard for humans, when we count people we always add the word to’a in front of the number.

 Leave a Reply